NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

   - title: With whom we work
     images:
     - images/howwework.svg
-    content: 'We work together with international algorithmic fairness experts.
+    content: 'We work together with international experts from various background, e.g. ethics, law, legal professionals, data scientists.
 The composition of audit commissions differ per case.
 Most of the experts are affiliated to academic institutions, among others:'
     button:
       enable: false
       label: Cases we work on